Economy of West Virginia: Healthcare and education

 West Virginia University in Morgantown had a $2.04 billion economic impact on the state in 2007, creating 21,600 jobs.

 In 2009, West Virginia University Healthcare alone had an economic impact of $2.2 billion on the state and was the #23 employer.
-West Virginia United Health System was the #2 employer in 2009, ahead of Charleston Area Medical Center at #3, St. Mary's Hospital #7, Cabell Huntington Hospital, Inc. #12, Wheeling Hospital #14, and Camden-Clark Memorial Hospital #24.
+West Virginia United Health System was the #2 employer in 2009, ahead of Charleston Area Medical Center (#3), St. Mary's Hospital (#7), Cabell Huntington Hospital, Inc. (#12), Wheeling Hospital (#14), and Camden-Clark Memorial Hospital (#24).

 In 2008, public higher education institutions had a $7.9 billion economic impact on the state, creating 40,600 employment positions.
 Private higher education institutions had a $345 million economic impact on the state in 2004, creating 6,258.

 Chemicals and materials

-Along the western edges of the state the large rivers of the mid-continent erode a distance into the hills and it is here, in the west, that some dense pockets of heavy industry appear.
-In the Kanawha River Valley near Charleston and along the southern Ohio River Valley near Huntington chemicals predominate, attracted by a readily available labor force and access by barge carriers.
-Metallurgy, especially steel, has been predominant in the northern panhandle due to a spill-over effect from the traditional center of the US steel industry in Pittsburgh.
+Heavy industry is concentrated along the western edges of the state, where the large rivers of the mid-continent erode a distance into the hills.
+In the Kanawha River Valley near Charleston and along the southern Ohio River Valley near Huntington, chemical manufacturers predominate, attracted by a readily available labor force and access by barge carriers.

-The state is a global chemical hub, cited by the Council of American States in Europe as one of North America's premier destinations, with the presence of DuPont, Germany-based Bayer and Stockmeier Kunststoffe GmbH; a subsidiary of Japan-based Kureha, Ashland Specialty Chemical, Flexsys, and Brazil-based Braskem S.A.
+The state has one of the nation's highest concentrations of chemical supply and generic pharmaceutical industries.
+Notable national corporations include DuPont, PPG Industries, Dow Chemical Company, Mylan (founded in White Sulphur Springs), Ashland Specialty Chemical, Flexsys, and Texas-based Alcon.
+Additionally, the state is home to international companies, notably BASF, Bayer, and Stockmeyer Kunststoffe GmbH (Germany), a subsidiary of Kureha (Japan), and Braskem (Brazil).
+The state is a global chemical hub, cited by the Council of American States in Europe as one of North America's premier destinations.
 West Virginia has 80% community acceptance from the chemical industry nationwide, one of the highest in the nation.
 The chemicals industry accounts for one-fifth of manufacturing sector jobs and nearly 40% of the manufacturing sector's economic output in West Virginia.

-West Virginia is home to steel and metal companies such as Luxembourg-based ArcelorMittal in Weirton, Steel of West Virginia Inc. in Huntington, Russia-based Severstal in Wheeling, Japan-based Nisshin Inc. in Wheeling, Follansbee Steel in Follansbee, Special Metals Corporation in Huntington, and Swanson Industries in Morgantown.
+Metallurgy, especially steel production, has been predominant in West Virginia's northern panhandle due to a spill-over effect from the traditional center of the US steel industry in Pittsburgh.
+The state is home to steel and metal companies such as Luxembourg-based ArcelorMittal in Weirton, Special Metals Corporation and Steel of West Virginia Inc. in Huntington, Russia-based Severstal and Japan-based Nisshin Inc. in Wheeling, Follansbee Steel in Follansbee, and Swanson Industries in Morgantown.
 In December 2010, Russia-based Mechel announced plans to construct a new $12 million coal processing plant in McDowell County.

 It is home to one of the highest concentration of resin producers in the world.
 General Electric Plastics is located in Washington.